Skip to main content

 The assessment often involves interviews, questionnaires and observations.
 It's important to get a thorough assessment so that you can get the right support and understanding of your functioning.

-Autism is not a disease
+Autism is not an illness

 Everyday life with autism

-Strengths of people with autism
+Strengths in people with autism

 Focus on resources